 In addition to such advantages, there can be disadvantage from an organizational perspective if the communication between the functional groups is not effective.
 In this case, organization may find it difficult to achieve some organizational objectives at the end.

 These types of organizations divide the functional areas of the organization to divisions.
-Each division is quipped with its own resources in order to function independently.
+Each division is equipped with its own resources in order to function independently.
 There can be many bases to define divisions.

-divisions can be defined based on the geographical basis, products / services basis, or any other measurement.
+Divisions can be defined based on the geographical basis, products/services basis, or any other measurement.

 As an example, take a company such as General Electrics.
-It can have microwave division, turbine division, etc., and these divisions have their own marketing teams, finance teams etc. In that sense, each division can be considered as a micro-company with the main organization.
+It can have microwave division, turbine division, etc., and these divisions have their own marketing teams, finance teams, etc. In that sense, each division can be considered as a micro-company with the main organization.

 When it comes to matrix structure, the organization places the employees based on the function and the product.